carlansell94/ebay-sync/README.md

 * Improved handling of API error responses.
 * Increased logging of issues.
 * Functions to retrieve data for output elsewhere.
-* General tidy up, PEP 8 conformance
+* General tidy up, restructuring and PEP 8 conformance